akiz-dev/roadmap.sh-projects/frontend-projects/01-single-page-cv/README.md

 ## Submission Checklist:

-[x] emantically correct HTML structure.
+- [x] Semantically correct HTML structure.

-[x] Single-page layout with sections for education, skills, and career history.
+- [x] Single-page layout with sections for education, skills, and career history.

-[x] SEO meta tags in the head section.
+- [x] SEO meta tags in the head section.

-[x] OG tags for better social media sharing.
+- [x] OG tags for better social media sharing.

-[x] A favicon linked in the head section.
+- [x] A favicon linked in the head section.